pvenancio/gifmachine/README.md

 * VPC (and all its subnets, security groups, routing tables, etc);
 * AWS Cloudformation to deploy all of the above.

-A detailed design of the architecture can be seen below.
+A detailed design of the architecture can be seen below:

 ![architecture](/documentation/aws_architecture.png)